FilipDominec/python-meep-utils/README.md

    * modeling spontaneous parametric down-conversion
 - [ ] check what functionality is available on Windows (could add the procedure to compile python-meep for Win)
    * probably no run_bash call will work - slice export will fail on Windows?
+- [ ] currently, the materials are composed into a structure only for the permittivity (static value + Lorentzians), shall we do this also for permeability?
+And for nonlinear effects etc.?